VoLKyyyOG/COMP20003/README.md

     [System.Environment]::SetEnvironmentVariable("PATH", $userenv + ";C:\Ubuntu", "User")
     ```

-5. Now, you need to set WSL2 as default.
+4. Now, you need to set WSL2 as default.
 Open up powershell as administrator and run:
     ```powershell
-    wsl --set-default-version 2
+    wsl --set-version 2
     ```

-6. Verify your Ubuntu 20.04 LTS has `VERSION 2` by using the command:
+5. Verify your Ubuntu 20.04 LTS has `VERSION 2` by using the command:
     ```powershell
     # -l is short for --list and -v is short for --verbose
     wsl -l -v
     ```
     - If Ubuntu 20.04 LTS is `VERSION 1`, you need to update it by running `wsl --set-version Ubuntu-20.04 2`

-7. Once completed, follow Section 3 (Creating an Account) onwards :)
+6. Once completed, follow Section 3 (Creating an Account) onwards :)